Learning Consumer Preferences from Bundle Sales Data: Bundle Sales Data and Estimation

 Similarly, we have

-Suppose the valuation $\bm v$ of each customer is independently drawn from an $I$-dimensional multivariate normal distribution:
+Suppose the random valuation $\bm v\sim \bm V$ of each customer is independently drawn from an $I$-dimensional multivariate normal distribution:

 Note that we focus on the somewhat restrictive normal distribution for the purpose of exposition.
-In Section \ref{sec:GMM}, we relax it to a Gaussian mixture model, which is flexible enough to approximate any probability distributions (for example, see \cite[p.65]{goodfellow2016deep}).
+In Appendix~\ref{app:GMM}, we relax it to a Gaussian mixture model, which is flexible enough to approximate any probability distributions (for example, see \citealt[p.65]{goodfellow2016deep}).

+\begin{rem} \Copy{rev:outside_option}{ In our formulation, the utility of the outside option is normalized to $u_0 = 0$ without randomness.
+This specification is standard to resolve \emph{shift invariance} in random utility models.
+In the Multinomial Probit (MNP) model, for a model with $I$ products and an outside option, a full $(I+1)$-dimensional covariance matrix is not identifiable from observed choices.
+The standard econometric resolution is to difference all utilities against the outside option, such that the random shock of the ``no-purchase" decision is effectively absorbed into the $I$-dimensional differenced covariance structure.
+Our model follows this idea by parameterizing only the product utilities.
+Consequently, the estimated $I$-dimensional covariance matrix $\Sigma$ fully captures the relative uncertainty of choosing a product or bundle over the outside option.
+This treatment is also adopted in, e.g., \cite{jedidi2003measuring}. } \end{rem}

-With the presented data model, now we can state the goal of the firm.
-Given the dataset $\{(p^1_n,\dots,p^J_n,c_n)\}_{n=1}^N$, the firm wants to estimate the distribution of the customer valuations, in particular $\bm \mu$ and $\bm \Sigma$, with the knowledge that the incentive-compatible constraints~\eqref{eq:cn=j} and~\eqref{eq:cn=0} relate the valuations to the observations in the dataset.
-Note that precisely because of this indirect relationship, this problem is not standard in the statistics literature.
+Given the dataset $\{(p^1_n,\dots,p^J_n,c_n)\}_{n=1}^N$, the firm's objective is to estimate the distribution of customer valuations, in particular $\bm \mu$ and $\bm \Sigma$, with the knowledge that the incentive-compatible constraints~\eqref{eq:cn=j} and~\eqref{eq:cn=0} relate the valuations to the observations in the dataset.
+Note that because the parameters $\bm \mu$ and $\bm \Sigma$ are linked to the observed data only indirectly through the IC constraints, this estimation problem is not standard in the statistics literature.
 For example, if $\bm v_n$ were observed, then the estimation of $\bm \mu$ and $\bm \Sigma$ would be trivial using the empirical average and covariance matrix of $\{\bm v_n\}_{n=1}^N$.
 Next we explain how the problem can be viewed as an estimation problem with missing data and present an algorithm for the problem.